aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/LetterPrompt.md

 The handling of the letter prompt is done by MainManager's Update which restricts the inputs available to the 4 directions (to move the selected option), confirm, cancel (to erase the last character) and pause (to set the selected option to the confirm one).
 This is where the `maxlength` constraint is checked: if a letter is entered when the length of the current number text is the max, it will prevent the action.
 After the letter prompt is confirmed, the `flagstring` [flagstring](../../../Flags%20arrays/flagstring.md) slot will have the value of the final result upon the confirmation.

-Once the outcome is determined, control goes back to SetText inside the [life cycle > Dialogue post-processing](../../life%20cycle.md#dialogue-post-processing) where it will redirect the input string to `confirmline`.
+Once the outcome is determined, control goes back to SetText inside the [SetText Life Cycle > Dialogue post-processing](../../SetText%20Life%20Cycle.md#dialogue-post-processing) where it will redirect the input string to `confirmline`.

 ### How letter prompt works at a high level